 - cultural and ethnic identity issues that may arise and the importance of the adopted child’s identity, and Australia’s policy about name-changing

-- managing unexpected developments such as new or inaccurate information about the adopted child, and recognising warning signs for when prospective parents should and can seek help, including Post adoption and support networks.
+- managing unexpected developments such as new or inaccurate information about the adopted child, and recognising warning signs for when prospective parents should and can seek help, including State contacts and support networks.

 In some states and territories, following the education sessions, there is a time limit for you to lodge your application.
 Applications are made to the central authority in your state or territory and require detailed information to be provided.